PX4/PX4-user_guide/en/gps_compass/README.md

 - &check; or a specific part number indicate that a features is supported, while &cross; or empty show that the feature is not supported.
   "?" indicates "unknown".
 - Where possible and relevant the part name is used (i.e. &check; in the GPS column indicates that a GPS module is present but the part is not known).
-- [Avionics Anonymous UAVCAN Magnetometer](https://www.tindie.com/products/avionicsanonymous/uavcan-magnetometer/) is a compass (not a GPS).
+- [Avionics Anonymous UAVCAN Magnetometer](https://www.tindie.com/products/avionicsanonymous/uavcan-magnetometer/) and [Holybro DroneCAN RM3100 Compass/Magnetometer](https://holybro.com/collections/gps-rtk-systems/products/dronecan-rm3100-compass) is a compass (not a GPS).
 - Some RTK modules can only be used in a particular role (base or rover), while others can be used interchangeably.
 - The list may omit some discontinued hardware that is still supported.
   For example [CubePilot Here+ RTK GPS](../gps_compass/rtk_gps_hex_hereplus.md) is discontinued and may be removed from the list in a future release.